valkey-io/valkey-doc/docs/manual/patterns/distributed-locks.md

 ### Retry on Failure

 When a client is unable to acquire the lock, it should try again after a random delay in order to try to desynchronize multiple clients trying to acquire the lock for the same resource at the same time (this may result in a split brain condition where nobody wins).
-Also the faster a client tries to acquire the lock in the majority of Redis instances, the smaller the window for a split brain condition (and the need for a retry), so ideally the client should try to send the `SET` commands to the N instances at the same time using multiplexing.
+Also the faster a client tries to acquire the lock in the majority of Valkey instances, the smaller the window for a split brain condition (and the need for a retry), so ideally the client should try to send the `SET` commands to the N instances at the same time using multiplexing.

-It is worth stressing how important it is for clients that fail to acquire the majority of locks, to release the (partially) acquired locks ASAP, so that there is no need to wait for key expiry in order for the lock to be acquired again (however if a network partition happens and the client is no longer able to communicate with the Redis instances, there is an availability penalty to pay as it waits for key expiration).
+It is worth stressing how important it is for clients that fail to acquire the majority of locks, to release the (partially) acquired locks ASAP, so that there is no need to wait for key expiry in order for the lock to be acquired again (however if a network partition happens and the client is no longer able to communicate with the Valkey instances, there is an availability penalty to pay as it waits for key expiration).

 ### Releasing the Lock